bethsmith0623/SEI-CC_4/work/w10/d5/02-updating-state-react.md

 React can provide improved performance by not having to spend time looking inside of objects/arrays that are assigned to **top-level** state  properties to see if something has changed.
 All it has to do is check if it's a different object/array.

-Even though the app worked when we mutated `this.state.numbers`, it did so because `Component` does not have any optimizations built in, allowing us to mutate the existing array instead of replacing it.
+Even though the app worked when we mutated `this.state.history`, it did so because `Component` does not have any optimizations built in, allowing us to mutate the existing array instead of replacing it.

 However, React comes with an optimized `PureComponent` that we can extend that performs the reference check we just discussed.